-The average length of completion for the transitional Doctor of Audiology degree program is 2 - 3 years.
-The program is comprised of 67 credits.
+The average length of completion for the transitional Doctor of Audiology degree program is 2 - 3 years, with a requirement of at least 67 credits.
 The number of courses needed to achieve the minimum 67 credits varies as each degree plan is customized to the student's needs.
-Advanced credit may be awarded and shorten the length of time needed.